danjos91/my-bank-app/README.md

 - **PostgreSQL** (Port 5432) - Primary database
 - **Redis** (Port 6379) - Caching and session storage

+Look for data flow diagram at the end of this readme.

 ## 🚀 Quick Start

 ### Prerequisites